shabin5785/Golang_notes/Go_3.md

 used, it’s a good ide a to choose something short and to be consistent across met hods.
 A common choice is the first letter of the typ e name, like p for Point

+-In a met hod cal l, the receiver argument appears before the method name.
+This paral lels the de clarat ion, in which the receiver parameter appears before the method name.